 Once you've made your five university choices, you'll receive confirmation from Ucas.
 If any of the details are incorrect, you'll need to contact Ucas straight away.

-To change a university, you must act within seven days of getting your Ucas confirmation.
-After this, you can only change your choices under exceptional circumstances like a family issue.
+To change a university, you must act within 14 days of getting your Ucas confirmation email.
+After this, you can only change your choices under exceptional circumstances – like a family issue.

 If you're making multiple changes, spend time thinking about your options.
 You could consider a gap year to give yourself more time to think things through.

-Can I swap my first and insurance choices around?
+Can I swap over my firm and insurance choices?

 Can I cancel my Ucas application?